Key Takeaways

 A pour-over will provides a grantor with the ability to clearly specify which assets they want to be transferred to the trust upon their passing.
 This simplifies the estate plan by offering flexibility and a safety net in the event of various contingencies.
 A pour-over will minimizes the amount of work needed to address various circumstances that can arise, such as a change in an asset portfolio.

 However, a trust is not public record.
-By using a pour-over will that transfers assets into the trust, the majority of information remains confidential.
-A pour-over will typically only contains simple provisions, while the confidential trust specifies which beneficiaries should receive assets and under what terms..
+By using a pour-over will for asset transfers into the trust, the majority of information remains confidential.
+A pour-over will typically only contains simple provisions about distributing select property into the trust, while the confidential trust specifies more detail around which beneficiaries should receive assets and under what terms..

 The laws surrounding pour-over wills can differ in various states.
 For example, California and Texas have similar laws regarding pour-over wills, but there are some nuances between the two.